ADD-ONS / OTHER VASCULAR DISORDERS

 Radiosurgery

-- carotid body tumors are generally considered radioresistant + tumors treated primarily with radiation are difficult to resect afterward (due to radiation-induced fibrosis) ⇒ surgery is the treatment modality of choice
+- carotid body tumors are generally considered radioresistant + tumors treated primarily with radiation become difficult to resect (due to radiation-induced fibrosis) ⇒ therefore, surgery is the treatment modality of choice

-- the primary goal of radiotherapy is to slow disease progression
+- the primary objective of radiotherapy is to slow disease progression

-- radiotherapy is reserved for large or multicentric tumors in patients with contraindications to surgery or unfavorable findings on balloon test occlusion (BTO)
+- radiotherapy is reserved for large or multicentric tumors in patients with surgical contraindications or unfavorable balloon test occlusion (BTO) findings

-- radiotherapy may also be used adjuvantly after incomplete extirpation
+- radiotherapy may also serve as an adjuvant following incomplete extirpation

-- radiotherapy is reserved for large or multicentric tumors in patients with contraindications to surgery or unfavorable findings on balloon test occlusion (BTO)
+- radiotherapy is reserved for large or multicentric tumors in patients with surgical contraindications or unfavorable balloon test occlusion (BTO) findings

 Prognosis

-- in most cases, a complete cure can be achieved with surgery
+- in most cases, a complete cure is achievable with surgery

 - risk of recurrence ~ 10%